The Black Sea Turkey: An Off the Beaten Path Adventure Worth Having

 Trabzon

-They always say “location, location, location” when it comes to real estate.
-That never felt more true than when we were in Trabzon.
+I have always heard that it is all about “location, location, location” when it comes to real estate.
+That has never felt more true than when we were in Trabzon.

-As we drove to our AirBnB, I was a bit skeptical as the road was a bit tricky and hard to find.
+As we drove to our Airbnb, I was a bit skeptical of the road because it was a bit tricky and hard to find.
 But once we got there, it felt like the find of a century.

-The flat was large and beautiful but even better yet, right on the Eastern Black Sea Coast.
+The flat was large and beautiful but even better yet, it was right on the water.
 Turkey has some incredible views but this was one of my favorites.

 We stayed there for three nights and each morning I walked out the back door with my coffee in hand and sat on the porch swing.